Dipeshpal/Jarvis_AI/README.md

 Ans: You will definetly get credit for your contribution.

 5. Note-
 Ans: Once you created your module, test it with different environment (windows / linux).
-Make sure the quality of code because your features will get added to the Jarvis_AI and publish as PyPi project.
+Make sure the quality of code because your features will get added to the JarvisAI and publish as PyPi project.

 6. Help / Contact?
 Ans.
 Contact me on any of my social media or Email.